tgc-bot/FourAcesContracts/Staff.md

     conflict.
 If the conflict is between Division Heads, then a simple majority of the Members of the Casino SHALL resolve the conflict.

-7. Division Heads MUST send information regarding who is employed, and the Division’s hierarchy to the ‘FourAces\#1702’ (Four Aces Casino) discord account, for such information to be recorded.
+7. Division Heads SHOULD send information regarding who is employed, and the Division’s hierarchy to the ‘FourAces\#1702’ (Four Aces Casino) discord account, for such information to be recorded.

     3. Such information MAY include the seniority of Employees, such as the line of succession in case of recusal.